David Gilliland: Post-Cup career

 Gilliland returned to the Camping World Truck Series in 2018, participating in the NextEra Energy Resources 250 at Daytona as a substitute driver for his son Todd.
-Under NASCAR regulations, Todd Gilliland was ineligible to participate at any track larger than 1.25 miles until May 15, 2018 (his 18th birthday), and team owner Kyle Busch asked David to drive for his son in one of the four races where he was ineligible in 2018.
+Under NASCAR regulations, Todd Gilliland was ineligible to participate at any track larger than 1.25 miles until May 15, 2018 (his eighteenth birthday), and team owner Kyle Busch asked David to drive for his son in one of the four races where he was ineligible in 2018.
 Gilliland also became a team owner in the Truck Series, partnering with Bo LeMastus to buy the assets of Red Horse Racing, with which the team DGR-Crosley was formed.
 Gilliland ran a partial schedule in the team's No. 54 entry, running near the front of the field.
 In 2019, he drove DGR-Crosley's No. 17 at Daytona and again at Martinsville Speedway in March.
+He drove the DGR-Crosley No. 54 in the K&N Pro Series West race at Gateway, finishing third.
+He ran the ARCA Menards Series East race at Dover in 2020, finishing second.
+He would also run the 2020 ARCA Menards Series West finale at Phoenix, which he would win.

 DGR-Crosley reverted to the David Gilliland Racing name in 2021 as Johnny Gray took over as co-owner.
 On February 5, 2021, it was announced that Gilliland would return to the Truck Series to drive for his team again in the season-opener at Daytona.
 He attempted to qualify for the race in the team's part-time No. 17 truck.
+Gilliland finished the race in fourteenth.
+He would return to the truck at Las Vegas and Darlington, finishing 39th and 28th respectively.
+He would also return to the ARCA Menards Series East, finishing third at Dover.
 On September 21, Gilliland was suspended for one race, fined US$1,500 and placed on probation by ARCA for the remainder of the 2021 season for non-compliant activities on pit road at the Bristol race.
 During the race, Drew Dollar spun DGR driver Thad Moffitt, resulting in a fight between Gilliland and Dollar on pit road.
+Gilliland returned to his team in 2023, racing at Charlotte and Talladega.
+He would finish fourteenth at Charlotte and crashed out at Talladega, leading to a 35th place finish.

+Crew chiefing career

+Gilliland was the crew chief for his father Butch Gilliland's 1997 NASCAR Winston West Series championship season, in which they won four races.
+He was also the crew chief for Butch in the NASCAR Thunder Suzuka Special that year.
+He returned as the crew chief in 1998, and the pair won three more races.
+Gilliland returned to the crew chief role in 2020, where he guided Taylor Gray to a fourth place finish in an ARCA race at Springfield.
+He was the crew chief for his son Todd in a Truck Series race at Nashville Superspeedway, where he finished 2nd.